flash00/intro-to-ruby-with-twitter-api/README.md

 # DBC Intro to Ruby with the Twitter API
-## For use during "Intro to Ruby at Dev Bootcamp, San Francisco" Class
+## For use during "Intro to Ruby at Dev Bootcamp, San Francisco" class

 ### Purpose
 A Small Web Application Ruby Skeleton: